sonjageorgievska/current/proposals/visualization.md

 **Project implementation**
 We aim to apply the acquired knowledge and skills in running and new projects of the members of this SIG and report on that through blogs or visualization (see output).
 A few examples of running projects where visualizations play a role are:

 - The RECEIPT project: Will run for 4 years, and will provide ample opportunities for the application of knowledge in the fields this SIG supports.
+Of special note are Data Journalism skills and techniques.

 - eWaterCycle II: Makes extensive use of visualizations in the different phases of its runtime.
 Examples include the [explorer](https://explore.ewatercycle.org/), the [forecast](https://forecast.ewatercycle.org/) and analysis and visualization of results(future work).

-- TICCLAT
+- TICCLAT: The PI is interested in showing the results and workings of the OCR post-correction developed in the project, as well as additional uses for the database created.

 - Algorithmic Geo Visualization (Thijs van Lankveld)